How do I receive the GI Bill® at Methodist University?

 But classes start before that, can I be certified without a COE?

 Yes, if you provide documentation that you are eligible for the benefit, and that you have applied.
 However, only the Department of Veteran Affairs can determine eligibility for VA benefits.
 We are only estimating what they will pay.
-You will be responsible for any amount of your debt VA has determined they will not pay for.
-If you are unsure, wait until your COE is mailed to you.
+You will be responsible for any amount of your debt VA has determined they will not pay.
+If you are unsure, wait until you receive the COE through the mail.

 I was told I would have a semester to get all my transcripts in.
 Can I get the GI Bill now?

-No. In a few cases MU will allow this grace period but all of your prior training must be officially evaluated prior to certification of your course schedule to the VA.
+No. In certain cases MU will allow this grace period, but all of your prior training must be officially evaluated prior to certification of your course schedule to the VA.
+To be eligible, we need all of your official college transcripts including letters of non-attendance, official final high school transcript or GED, and military transcript.

 I am using my parent or spouse’s GI Bill, can I give you their COE?

 No, those documents state that they are eligible, not you.
-You must have a COE with your name on it or the approved Transferability Authorization and submitted VA Form 22-1990E.
+You must have a COE with your name on it or the approved Transferability Authorization and have submitted a VA Form 22-1990E.

 What is the Yellow Ribbon Program?

-The Yellow Ribbon Program is a provision of the law that created the Post-9/11 GI Bill®.
-The program allows VA to pay an additional amount above the annual cap not to exceed 50% of the difference of net tuition and the cap or the MU Yellow Ribbon contribution.
+The Yellow Ribbon Program is a provision of the law that created the Post-9/11 GI Bill.
+The program allows VA to match a school contribution for an additional amount above the chapter 33 cap not to exceed MU’s yellow ribbon cap or 50% of the difference of net tuition charges and the chapter 33 cap.